Fair Wear and Tear

 Key features of the BVRLA Fair Wear and Tear Guide typically include:

 The BVRLA Fair Wear and Tear Guide is designed to provide a fair and consistent framework for assessing the condition of leased or rented vehicles, helping to minimise disputes between leasing companies and customers.
-It's important for both parties to be familiar with the guide's provisions to ensure a smooth and transparent end-of-lease or rental process.
+It's important to be familiar with the guide's provisions.
+To ensure a smooth and transparent end-of-lease or rental process, please request these specific guidelines from your funder.